-Humanities › Issues Decriminalization Versus Legalization of Marijuana Terms Are Not Interchangeable in the Debate Over Pot Share Flipboard Email Print David McNew/Getty Images Issues The U. S. Government History & Major Milestones U.S. Constitution & Bill of Rights U.S. Legal System U.S. Political System Income Tax & The IRS Defense & Security Consumer Awareness Campaigns & Elections Business & Finance U.S. Foreign Policy U.S. Liberal Politics U.S. Conservative Politics Women's Issues Civil Liberties The Middle East Race Relations Immigration Crime & Punishment Canadian Government View More By Tom Murse Tom Murse is a former political reporter and current Managing Editor of daily paper "LNP," and weekly political paper "The Caucus," both published by LNP Media in Lancaster, Pennsylvania. our editorial process Tom Murse Updated January 16, 2020 Some people mistakenly use the terms decriminalization and legalization interchangeably when discussing marijuana laws.
+Humanities › Issues Decriminalization Versus Legalization of Marijuana Terms Are Not Interchangeable in the Debate Over Pot Share Flipboard Email Print David McNew/Getty Images Issues The U. S. Government History & Major Milestones U.S. Constitution & Bill of Rights U.S. Legal System U.S. Political System Income Tax & The IRS Defense & Security Consumer Awareness Campaigns & Elections Business & Finance U.S. Foreign Policy U.S. Liberal Politics U.S. Conservative Politics Women's Issues Civil Liberties The Middle East Race Relations Immigration Crime & Punishment Canadian Government Understanding Types of Government View More By Tom Murse Political Journalist Tom Murse has been writing about politics and government for over two decades, and has been recognized by the Nieman Foundation for fairness in investigative reporting. our editorial process Twitter Twitter Tom Murse Updated January 16, 2020 Some people mistakenly use the terms decriminalization and legalization interchangeably when discussing marijuana laws.
 There are important distinctions between the two.
 When Colorado allowed retail pot stores to open in 2014, it sparked discussion across the country about whether medicinal or recreational marijuana use should be decriminalized or legalized.
 Some states have decriminalized it, while others have legalized it.
 Decriminalization Decriminalization is a loosening of criminal penalties imposed for personal marijuana use even though the manufacturing and sale of the substance remain illegal.
 Essentially, under decriminalization, law enforcement is instructed to look the other way when it comes to the possession of small amounts of marijuana meant for personal use.
 Under decriminalization, both the production and sale of marijuana remain unregulated by the state.
 Those caught using the substance face civil fines instead of criminal charges.
 CasarsaGuru/Getty Images Legalization Legalization, on the other hand, is the lifting or abolishment of laws banning the possession and personal use of marijuana.
 More importantly, legalization allows the government to regulate and tax marijuana use and sales.
 Proponents also make the case that taxpayers can save millions of dollars by removing from the judicial system the hundreds of thousands of offenders caught with small amounts of marijuana.
 Arguments in Favor of Decriminalizing Proponents of decriminalizing marijuana argue that it doesn't make sense to give the federal government the authority to legalize the use of marijuana on one hand while attempting to regulate it on the other, much the way it sends conflicting messages about alcohol and tobacco use.
 According to Nicholas Thimmesch II, a former spokesman for the pro-marijuana legalization group NORML: "Where is this legalization going?
 What confused message is legalization sending to our kids who are told by countless ads not to do any drugs (I do not consider marijuana to be a “drug” in the sense that cocaine, heroin, PCP, meth are) and suffer under “Zero Tolerance” school policies?"
 Other opponents of legalization argue that marijuana is a so-called gateway drug that leads users to other, more serious and more addictive substances.
 States Where Marijuana Is Decriminalized According to NORML, these states have fully decriminalized personal marijuana use: Connecticut Delaware Hawaii Maine Maryland Mississippi Nebraska New Hampshire New Mexico Rhode Island These states have partially decriminalized certain marijuana offenses: Minnesota Missouri New York North Carolina North Dakota Ohio Arguments in Favor of Legalizing Proponents of complete legalization of marijuana, such as the actions taken in the early states of Washington and Colorado, argue that allowing the manufacturing and sale of the substance removes the industry from the hands of criminals.
 They also argue that the regulation of marijuana sales makes it safer for consumers and provides a steady stream of new revenue for cash-strapped states.
 The Economist magazine wrote in 2014 that decriminalization makes sense only as a step toward full legalization because under the former only criminals would profit from a product that remains outlawed.
 According to The Economist: "Decriminalization is only half the answer.
 As long as supplying drugs remains illegal, the business will remain a criminal monopoly.
 Jamaica’s gangsters will continue to enjoy total control over the ganja market.
 They will go on corrupting police, murdering their rivals and pushing their products to children.
 People who buy cocaine in Portugal face no criminal consequences, but their euros still end up paying the wages of the thugs who saw off heads in Latin America.
 For the producer countries, going easy on drug-users while insisting that the product remain illegal is the worst of all worlds."
 Where Marijuana Is Legalized Eleven states and the District of Columbia have legalized the personal possession of small amounts of marijuana, and, in some cases, the sale of pot in licensed dispensaries.
 Alaska California Colorado Illinois Maine Massachusetts Michigan Nevada Oregon Vermont Washington Washington, D.C.
 Cite this Article Format mla apa chicago Your Citation Murse, Tom.
 "Decriminalization Versus Legalization of Marijuana."
 ThoughtCo, Feb.
 16, 2021, thoughtco.com/decriminalization-versus-legalization-of-marijuana-3368393.
 Murse, Tom.
 (2021, February 16).
 Decriminalization Versus Legalization of Marijuana.
 Retrieved from https://www.thoughtco.com/decriminalization-versus-legalization-of-marijuana-3368393 Murse, Tom.
 "Decriminalization Versus Legalization of Marijuana."
-ThoughtCo. https://www.thoughtco.com/decriminalization-versus-legalization-of-marijuana-3368393 (accessed May 19, 2021). copy citation Watch Now: What Exactly are THC and CBD in Marijuana?
+ThoughtCo. https://www.thoughtco.com/decriminalization-versus-legalization-of-marijuana-3368393 (accessed August 1, 2021). copy citation Watch Now: What Exactly are THC and CBD in Marijuana?